bfoz/engineering/README.markdown

 Engineering for Ruby
 ====================

-This is a meta-gem for all things related to engineering.
+This is a meta-gem for all things related to engineering (particularly CAD stuff).
 The Engineering module is your one stop shop for all of the tools you need for your latest mad-engineering project.

 Activating a dormant volcano?
 Adding death rays to your secret moon base?
 Plotting world domination?
 No problem!
 There's a gem for that, and you've found it right here.